This post may contain affiliate links. Read my full disclosure policy.

 Step Two: Grill on medium heat, greased grill, turning it over.
 Cook until internal temp is 125-130F and cooked to medium, slightly translucent in the center.
 This takes about 7-9 minutes total, depending on how thick the salmon is.

-Here is an example of a piece of grilled skin-on salmon with a Mexican spice rub from our Grilled Salmon Salad post.
+Here is an example of a grilled skin-on salmon with a Mexican spice rub from our Grilled Salmon Salad post.

 Again, grill both sides, crisping up the oiled and salted skin side.
 Serve this with the skin side up, to keep it crispy.